Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 '1.2.2'
 -Increased the spawn chance of a mosquito wisp to 30%
 - Added Vampiric Templar Variant
+- Slightly Buffed Mosquito Wisps, so theyre more annoying (as a mosquito should be) 200% Movement Speed -> 500% Movement Speed
+	200% Attack Speed -> 1000% Attack Speed
+	100% Damage -> 110% Damage

 '1.2.1'
 - Added spawn chances to the Readme file.